 This can also exist in a separate form, by withholding support unless they obey all of the parent's wishes, no matter how cruel or unreasonable, without complaint.
 Abuse is about control, and this is controlling them through money.
 Bonus points if the parents are foster parents, and keep the kids around for the welfare check.

 Very much Truth in Television, and enters the media spotlight regularly when one or both parents of a rising young music or acting star exploit their child's achievements.
-This is the reason for the Jackie Coogan Act, named after the child actor whose parents blew through most of his money — around three-four million, back in the 1920s and '30s.note
+This is the reason for the Jackie Coogan Act, named after the child actor whose mother and stepfather blew through most of his money — around three to four million dollars, back in the 1920s and '30s.note

-This form of abuse also exists between spouses/partners, either when one member of a couple exploits the other financially (stealing their savings, taking out unauthorized credit lines or loans in their name, and making unauthorized and often unwise or fraudulent investments are some common methods of doing this) or when they deprive the other of access to money, often as a way to keep an abused spouse from escaping.
+This form of abuse also exists between spouses/partners, either when one member of a couple exploits the other financially (stealing their savings, taking out unauthorized credit lines or loans in their name, and making unauthorized and often unwise or fraudulent investments are some common methods of doing this), when they guide them towards decisions that will ensure financial dependence and limit their ability to make a living, or when they deprive the other of access to money, often as a way to keep an abused spouse from escaping.
 It's also frighteningly common for adult children to financially abuse elderly relatives, especially those with cognitive disabilities.

 Finally, another form of it is combined with religious abuse: a religion or sect or guru demands monetary donations or time that could be spent elsewhere to the extent that the donations or lifestyle damages the givers' financial well-being, and/or demands exorbitant donations for advancing in the religious system, faith healing, initiations, or similar.
 The Church of Happyology is infamous for this, but there have been many other less well-known examples too.